pegaltier/rfcs/RFCs-etiquette/README.md

 - [ ] each piece of architecture lives in the separate folder in the root of RFCs repo
 - [ ] each change to the architecture (or a new proposal) lives on a separate PR
 - [ ] each PR has a maintainer that creates initial proposal and is responsible for keeping RFC up to date
-- [ ] devs that want to participate in the discussion add themselves as code owners to the PR so that their review is necessary for closing PR
+- [ ] devs that want to participate in the discussion add themselves as code reviewers to the PR and their approval is necessary for closing PR
 - [ ] the process is divided into [stages](#Stages) and PR is labeled to reflect a current [stage](#Stages)
-- [ ] each [stage](#Stages) is timeboxed and current deadline is displayed in the PR description (date + time UTC)
+- [ ] each [stage](#Stages) is time-boxed and current deadline is displayed in the PR description (date + time UTC)
 - [ ] PR should be closed before development starts
 - [ ] changes to the architecture resulting from new discoveries while coding need to be proposed on a separate PR and signaled to the rest of stakeholders